asasnat/mindwhipper/README.md

 Documentation on mindwhipper:
 -The Memory Tape:
 The memory tape is pretty simple.
-Imagine it's like an array of values that you can modify and even print onto the console (because that's literally what it is).
-Command list coming soon!
+Imagine it as an array of values that you can modify and even print onto the console (because that's literally what it is).
+The memory tape is 20 elements in size.
+-Command list coming soon!
 For now, if you need a full list of commands, just DM me on Discord (my name and id is "ButtHat#1658" without quotes) and I might send a list of mindwhipper commands to you.